Symmetry transformation group arising from the Laplace-Runge-Lenz vector: LRL symmetry transformation group

 where $\Y_{A^j}^*[\varepsilon] = \Y_{A^j}\big|_{t=(t^*(\varepsilon),r^i= r^i{}^*(\varepsilon),v^i=v^i{}^*(\varepsilon)}$ denotes the generator evaluated on the flow.
 The flow also satisfies the condition \eqref{sys.iv} stating that $\varepsilon^j=0$ gives the identity transformation.
 For notational simplicity, hereafter the dependence on $\varepsilon^j$ will be suppressed.

-To integrate this system, the same three steps used in the previous section will be employed with one change: In the first step, the primary variables will be taken to be $E^*$ and $|r|$, together with $M^i{}^*$ and $L^i{}^*$, as the latter satisfy a coupled system shown by their Poisson brackets \eqref{lrl.bracket.alg}, with $\Theta^i{}^*$ no longer being invariant in the flow.
+To integrate this system, the same three steps used in the previous section can be employed with one change: In the first step, the primary variables will be taken to be $E^*$ and $\r$, together with $M^i{}^*$ and $L^i{}^*$, as the latter satisfy a coupled system shown by their Poisson brackets \eqref{lrl.bracket.alg}, with $\Theta^i{}^*$ no longer being invariant in the flow.
 This leads to a more complicated transformation on $r^i{}^*$ and $v^i{}^*$ in the second step.
-Details of all three steps are carried out in the appendix.
+Details will be given elsewhere \cite{Anc.Mah.2026a}.

 To state the main result, introduce the matrix-rotation operator

 with

 where $\phi$ is a scalar parameter and $\hat n$ is a unit-vector parameter.
 For $E<0$, this operator is a twisted composition of an internal rotation $SO(2)$ and a spatial rotation $SO(3)$.
 For $E>0$, the internal part becomes a hyperbolic rotation $SO(1,1)$.